* Criticized for abrasive management style

 But the rancor did not fade.
 Republicans helped revive the story when the White House was slow to renominate Svinicki this spring.
 House Republicans had a hearing planned for next week expected to focus on Jaczko’s tactics.

-The NRC’s inspector general is expected to imminently release a follow-up report about Jaczko’s leadership style, although the timing and content of the report is not clear.
+The NRC’s inspector general is expected to release a follow-up report about Jaczko’s leadership style soon, although the timing and content of the report is not clear.

-But Jaczko’s defenders said the accusations were amplified by opponents to distract the agency from its reforms.
+Jaczko’s defenders said the accusations have been amplified by opponents to distract the agency from its reforms.

-“These attempts to make a slender, balding particle physicist appear to be careening about the NRC like Mike Tyson with Evander Holyfield’s ear in his teeth were always complete nonsense,” said Peter Bradford, an adjunct professor at Vermont Law School and a former commissioner at the NRC.
+“These attempts to make a slender, balding particle physicist appear to be careening about the NRC like Mike Tyson with Evander Holyfield’s ear in his teeth were always complete nonsense,” said Peter Bradford, an adjunct professor at Vermont Law School and a former NRC commissioner.